ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 Interoperability Labs to test partner implementations.

-Microsoft Open Specifications were written using the normative language defined in[RFC2119](http://go.microsoft.com/fwlink/?LinkId=117453), from which the statements are extracted as protocol requirements to be listed in the requirement specification in [Requirement specification](#requirement-specification).
+Microsoft Open Specifications were written using the normative language defined in [RFC2119](http://go.microsoft.com/fwlink/?LinkId=117453), and from which the statements are extracted as protocol requirements to be listed in the requirement specification in [Requirement specification](#requirement-specification).